clojure-emacs/cider/doc/managing_connections.md

    - <kbd>C-c C-x s j</kbd> `cider-connect-sibling-clj`
    - <kbd>C-c C-x s s</kbd> `cider-connect-sibling-cljs`

-!!!
-Tip

-    There's also the `cider` command, which is a wrapper around all the aforementioned commands.
-You can invoke it with <kbd>C-C M-x</kbd>.

 Session life-cycle management commands live in the [Sesman] map (<kbd>C-c C-s</kbd>)